selfdefined/web-app/11ty/definitions/r-word.md

 ## Impact

-Regardless of whether r-word is being used to describe someone with or without an I/DD, use of the word contributes to the dehumanization, stigmatization, and negative perceptions of people with an I/DD.
+Regardless of whether r-word is being used to describe someone with or without an I/DD, use of the word contributes to the dehumanisation, stigmatisation, and negative perceptions of people with an I/DD.

+By using ableist language, we are perpetuating violence against people who experience mental or psychological disabilities.
+Using this language perpetuates those systems and language of harm, regardless of our intent.

 ## Alt Words